FN MAG: China

 An unlicensed version is made for export by Norinco and made by Changfeng Machinery Co., Ltd as the CQ, 7.62 × 51 (Copy Version) (Now renamed CS/LM1 as of 2006) with an adjustable butt.
 The weapon was officially produced in 2006 and it was showcased in various foreign military expo conventions.

 The XY, 7.62 × 51 is a true copy of the FN MAG made with a wooden stock by Yunnan Xiyi Industry Company Limited.

 German versions

-The German arms manufacturer, Heckler & Koch, whose 1999 to 2002 owner BAE Systems — as the result of a 1999 merger between British Aerospace and Marconi Electronic Systems, Heckler & Koch was owned by the resulting BAE Systems — had executed a midlife improvement program of the L7A1 (FN MAG 60.20 T3) to the upgraded L7A2 (FN MAG 60.20 T6) version under contract for the British Ministry of Defence, attempted to make their own variant of the FN MAG.
-It was designated the HK 221.
-This version is equipped with an iron sight line that consist of a rotary rear drum and hooded front post and Picatinny rail atop the receiver and was meant to compete in the machine guns trials held by the German and French military between 2007-2008.
-The trials concluded with the French military selecting the original FN MAG in 2010, while the German military selected the Heckler & Koch MG5 in 2015.
+Heckler & Koch attempted to make their own variant of the FN MAG, designated as HK 221.
+This version was equipped with a set of iron sights that consisted of a rotary drum at the rear and a hooded sight post at the front, as well as a length of Picatinny rail on the receiver, and was meant to compete in the machine gun trials held by the German and French militaries from 2007 to 2008.
+The trials concluded with the French military selecting the original FN MAG in 2010, while the German military selected the company's MG5 in 2015.
+Heckler & Koch is also involved with the manufacture of L7-series variants for the British Armed Forces.